SuperAce100/ai-sdk/README.md

-# The Vercel AI SDK comes to Python!
+# The Vercel AI SDK comes to Python

 A pure Python re-implementation of Vercel's popular AI SDK for TypeScript.
 Zero-configuration functions that work consistently across providers with first-class streaming, tool-calling, and structured output support.